 The main chords that are related to this scale are the following:

-The tones in these chords corresponds to the tones of the C Minor scale.
+The tones in these chords correspond to the tones of the C Minor scale.

 The C Minor is relative to Eb Major.
 Both scales include the same notes but their tonal center differ.